 “Staff” means CARB personnel unless otherwise specified or dictated by context.

-“Standard Value” is an input value established or developed by CARB, which may be used under specified conditions and is typically not subject to validation or verification.
+“Standard Value” is a default input value established or developed by CARB within CA-GREET4.0 and the Tier 1 Calculators, which is not changeable by an applicant or subject to validation or verification.

 “Station Operational Status System (SOSS)” means a software database tool developed and maintained by California Fuel Cell Partnership to publicly monitor the operational status of hydrogen stations.